o-ran-sc/ric-plt-lib-rmr/docs/rmr_get_src.3.rst

 The rmr_get_src function will copy the *source* information from the message to a buffer (dest) supplied by the user.
-In an RMr message, the source is the sender's information that is used for return to sender function calls, and is generally the hostname and port in the form *name*.
+In an RMR message, the source is the sender's information that is used for return to sender function calls, and is generally the hostname and port in the form *name*.
 The source might be an IP address port combination; the data is populated by the sending process and the only requirement is that it be capable of being used to start a TCP session with the sender.

-The maximum size allowed by RMr is 64 bytes (including the nil string terminator), so the user must ensure that the destination buffer given is at least 64 bytes.
+The maximum size allowed by RMR is 64 bytes (including the nil string terminator), so the user must ensure that the destination buffer given is at least 64 bytes.